-

 Welsh law (Welsh:

-Cyfraith Cymru) is an
+Cyfraith Cymru) is a semi-autonomous part of the

 English law